MicrosoftDocs/fabric-docs/docs/data-engineering/navigate-lakehouse-explorer.md

 The explorer has two main views: the Lake view and the Table view.

 The Lake view displays all folders and files in the Lakehouse and is the default view when you open the Lakehouse editor page.
-The screen is separated into two sections: the Tables section, which is the managed area and the Files section, which is the unmanaged area.
+The screen has two sections: the Tables section, which is the managed area and the Files section, which is the unmanaged area.

 The main purpose of the table section is to hold data files for all tables available in the table view, although it can also hold miscellaneous file types but this is strongly discouraged.
 On the other hand, the Files section can hold any file types but no tables are stored there.
 The main difference between these two sections is the auto-discovery feature.
-This feature ensures that any supported Delta file formats uploaded in the Tables section will be immediately scanned and the system adds an entry into the metastore.
+This feature ensures that any supported Delta file formats uploaded in the Tables section are immediately scanned and the system adds an entry into the metastore.

 The Table view displays tables registered in the metastore in your Lakehouse.
 You can browse through the tables and preview the data.